apache/qpid-proton/docs/markdown/index.md

 Proton is multi-lingual:

-- Proton-C - a C implementation with lanuage bindings in Python, Php, Perl, Ruby, and Java (via JNI).
+- Proton-C - a C implementation with language bindings in Python, Php, Perl, Ruby, and Java (via JNI).
 - Proton-J - a pure Java implementation